-8. What Do the Settlements Provide?
+7. What Do the Settlements Provide?

-The combined Settlement Fund from these new Settlements is \$30,950,000.
-After deduction of attorneys' fees, notice and administration costs, and litigation expenses, as approved by the Court, the remaining Settlement Fund will be available for distribution to Class Members that file timely valid claims.
-The Settlements also include nonmonetary relief, including cooperation in litigating the remaining claims against the Non-Settling Defendants.
+The combined Settlement Fund from these new Settlements is \$300,000.
+After deduction of notice and administration costs, the remaining net Settlement Fund will be available for distribution to Class Members that have filed, or do file, valid claims.